MicrosoftDocs/azure-ai-docs/articles/ai-services/content-safety/how-to/improve-performance.md

 - Any adjustments already attempted by adjusting severity settings or using custom categories.
 - Screenshots or logs of the flagged content and system responses.

-This documentation will help in escalating the issue to the appropriate teams for resolution.
+This documentation helps in escalating the issue to the appropriate teams for resolution.

 ## Related content